stijn-dejongh/lovecraft_public_domain/raw_converts/cc.md

 the first men, who formed a cult which had never died.
-This was that cult, and the prisoners said it had always existed and always would exist, hidden in distant wastes and dark places all over the world until the time when the great priest Cthulhu, from his dark house in the mighty city of R&rsquo;lyeh under the waters, should rise and bring the earth again beneath his sway.
+This was that cult, and the prisoners said it had always existed and always would exist, hidden in distant wastes and dark places all over the world until the time when the great priest Cthulhu, from his dark house in the mighty city of R'lyeh under the waters, should rise and bring the earth again beneath his sway.
 Some day he would call, when the stars were ready, and the secret cult would always be waiting to liberate him.